Publications

 Sustaining Young Churches – by Andy Wier

-This pilot study qualitatively examines how 12 case study fxCs have approached the challenge of sustainability, a vital question for church growth.
+This pilot study qualitatively examines how 12 case study fxCs have approached the challenge of sustainability.

 What happens after research? – by Elspeth McGann